vignan8/ToDo-App/README.md

 # ToDo-App
-This is a simple TODO app created using Python and Html.
+This is a simple TODO app created using Java and Html.
 It allows users to add, edit, and delete tasks on a to-do list.
 The app also includes a search feature that allows users to find specific tasks.

 #Installation
 To use this app, simply clone the repository to your local machine and open the index.html file in your browser.